semgrep/semgrep-docs/docs/semgrep-appsec-platform/webhooks.md

 # Enabling webhooks

-Webhooks are a generic method for Semgrep Cloud Platform to post JSON-formatted findings after each scan to your URL endpoint.
+Webhooks are a generic method for Semgrep AppSec Platform to post JSON-formatted findings after each scan to your URL endpoint.

-SCP sends two types of JSON objects:
+Semgrep AppSec Platform sends two types of JSON objects:

 <dl>
 <dt><code>semgrep_scan</code> JSON object</dt>
 <dd> A <code>semgrep_scan</code> object contains information about the CI job and other scan parameters, such as ignored files.
-SCP sends a single <code>semgrep_scan</code> object <strong>every time a scan is run</strong>.
+Semgrep AppSec Platform sends a single <code>semgrep_scan</code> object <strong>every time a scan is run</strong>.
 This includes diff-aware scans, full scans, and scans that have no findings.</dd>
 <dt><code>semgrep_finding</code> JSON object</dt>
 <dd>A <code>semgrep_finding</code> object is a single record of a new finding.
-SCP sends new <code>semgrep_finding</code> objects based on how you have configured your notifications in Policies.
+Semgrep AppSec Platform sends new <code>semgrep_finding</code> objects based on how you have configured your notifications in Policies.
 See <a href="#setting-up-webhooks">Setting up webhooks</a> to learn more.</dd>
 </dl>

 ## Setting up webhooks

-Perform these steps in Semgrep Cloud Platform to set up webhooks:
+Perform these steps in Semgrep AppSec Platform to set up webhooks:

 1. Create a webhook integration:
     1. On the navigation menu, click **<i class="fa-solid fa-gear"></i> Settings > Integrations > Add Integration.**